kaamyk/woody-woodpacker/README.md

 # woody-woodpacker
-> The goal of this project is to code a program that will at first encrypt a program given as parameter.
+> This program is a basic code injection in a ELF 64 binary.

 ### Summary